justme-1968/homebridge-fhem/README.md

-for devices that don't use the autodetected readings and commands or for devices that mix readings from different devices use the homebridgeMapping attribute. which works as follows:
+for devices that don't use the autodetected readings and commands or for devices that mix readings from different devices use the homebridgeMapping attribute. it is parsed from left to right and works as follows:
-- the genericDeviceType attribute is used to determine the service type that should be used for this device
+- the genericDeviceType attribute is used to determine the service type that should be used for this device in addition to the symbolic names above all homekit Service names are recognized
 - the homebridgeMapping attribute containts a space separated list of characteristic descriptions
 - each description consists of the characteristic name followed by a = followed by a komma separated list of parameters
 - each parameter can be of the form <command>:<device>:<reading> where parts can be omitted from left to right